 - An infertility support group, either live or on-line

 - An on-line meditation group, like Oprah and Deepak Chopra’s

 - Find her a local counselor and make her an appointment.
 Many hours of counseling go unused each year because people don’t realize that their medical health care insurance will pay for it.
 Look into it for her and sign her up for a 6-week session.
-These sites will help you locate counselors with experience helping infertile women and couples:
+This site will help you locate counselors with experience helping infertile women and couples: